Services for children with disability, autism or ADHD

 - How long has the service been operating?

 If you’re looking into disability professionals, associations like the Australian Psychological Society, Occupational Therapy Australia or Speech Pathology Australia have lists of members and their areas of expertise.
-Many health professionals must be registered with the Australian Government to practise.
 You can check a professional’s details by visiting the Australian Health Practitioner Regulation Agency (AHPRA).
 Some health professionals don’t need to be registered with the AHPRA – for example, speech pathologists, audiologists and social workers.
-You can find out more about accreditation by visiting Allied Health Professions Australia.
+You can find out more about accreditation at Allied Health Professions Australia.

-Once you’ve visited or spoken to the disability service providers you’re considering, you could draw up a list of pros and cons to help you decide which service providers might suit your child best.
+Once you’ve visited or spoken to the services you’re considering, you could draw up a list of pros and cons to help you decide which services might suit your child best.

-- Go back to service providers and ask more questions.
+- Go back to services and ask more questions.

 - Ask other professionals what they think might be best for your child.